TurkSufFixer/TurkSufFixer-CSharp/README.md

 ## Test

-You can run tests with Visual Studio (Test->Run)Additionally, you can add more test cases to testing operation by simply editing txt files in the *tests* folder.
+You can run tests with Visual Studio (Test->Run).
+Additionally, you can add more test cases to testing operation by simply editing txt files in the *tests* folder.

 ## Dictionaries